-With the wide range of varieties there is a Geranium almost for everyone they can be low growing , mound growing and taller growing examples are the Gravetye a spreading Geranium grows up to 45cm whilst the Phaeum is stronger and will attain a height of 80cm.
+With the wide range of varieties there are Hardy Geranium plants for everyone, they can be low growing , mound growing and taller growing examples are the Gravetye a spreading Geranium grows up to 45cm whilst the Phaeum is stronger and will attain a height of 80cm.
 Some varieties such as magnificum Rosemoor have the added benefit of foliage that will turn to attractive shades of pink and yellow in the autumn extending the season of colours these beautiful little plants have to offer.

-Extending the flowering season on Geraniums can be achieved by carefully deadheading and removing any dead stalks to keep a neat and tidy appearance.
+Extending the flowering season on Hardy Geranium plants can be achieved by carefully deadheading and removing any dead stalks to keep a neat and tidy appearance.